 The hike is steep and exposed, and the trail is narrow.
 You should not be afraid of heights!
 The trail is secured by fences, and it takes around 45 minutes from the shoreline to the mountain farm.

 From Skageflå, you can return back to the fjord and join a boat back to Geiranger.

 For Tailored Guided hike to Skageflå, contact RIB Geiranger for details.

 We recommend to book the Fjord Cruise Tickets online some days in advance to be sure the boat is not fully booked.
 There are several departures from Geiranger and from Skagehola every day during the summer season.
 The Fjord Cruise operates from end of April to the end of October.
 See website for more information about the season.

-Accommodation in Geiranger
+Hotels and Accommodation in Geiranger